 I always thought a couple saved for their honeymoon and went somewhere they could afford.
 I don't want this to ruin what should be a happy time for the entire family, but this is very stressful for us.

 Please don't stress because of this.
 In this day and age, there is no set rule on who pays the bill for the honeymoon.

 However, if the bride is deeply involved in the myriad details of wedding planning, the groom often takes responsibility himself to plan -- but not necessarily totally pay for -- the honeymoon (with the bride's input, unless it's a surprise honeymoon).

 Often a couple will fund the honeymoon themselves, especially when parents pick up the tab for the wedding.

 Since it's important to take a honeymoon, a couple who can't afford an expensive one has several affordable options.
-In addition, they can delay their getaway, take a shorter one than planned, drive instead of fly, or visit a place in the off season to save money.
+In addition, they can delay their getaway, take a shorter one than planned, drive instead of fly, or visit a place in the off season to save money on hotel rates.
 And if they're really strapped for cash and willing to sacrifice some comforts, they can plan a truly cheap honeymoon.

 Where to Get Honeymoon Funds:

 One way to defray the expense of a honeymoon is by having the couple register for travel gifts at a Honeymoon Bridal Registry.

 Other ways couples can pay for a honeymoon: